Election Watchers

 Appointment certificates will then be emailed to you as a PDF file.

-Each watcher should keep their signed certificate with them at each authorized location which they visit.
-If no electronic signature was included in the original submission, the appointing authority must hand sign the certificates before watchers visit locations.
+Each watcher should keep their signed certificate with them at each location which they visit.
+If no signature was included in the submission, the appointing authority must hand sign the certificates before watchers visit locations.

 Election Watcher Guidelines

 If a watcher is removed for any reason, the County Clerk & Recorder must notify the party, candidate or committee who appointed the watcher.
-The removed watcher may be replaced by an alternate watcher.
+The removed watcher may be replaced by a new watcher.

 WATCHER CHECKLIST

-When arriving at the assigned location, watchers MUST present the Certificate of Appointment to the supervisor judge or other authorized election worker.
+At the assigned location, watchers MUST present the Certificate of Appointment to the supervisor judge.

 The watcher will take an “oath of watcher”, and the certificate must be signed by both the supervisor and watcher.